EFFINGHAM POST OFFICES

 18th May 1920 aged 19 years

 The Post Office in Church Street has been remembered in the written or oral histories of many persons who lived in Effingham during the inter-war years.
 Mrs. Lena (née Keeling) Bridger recalled that the office itself was very tiny, had a lovely open fire and had space for two people only.
 When Edith served there she wore a black dress with a high white collar and a brooch at her neck.
 William worked as a general builder but also managed burials, wheeling the coffins to the church on a handcart.
 Lena’s daughter Mary A. Rice-Oxley remembered the bell at the front door (seen on the right of the door in the above photograph) and that one entered a passage to reach the office on the left, which had its own glass window and counter.
 Other residents have remembered that the mail arriving at the cottage was spread over the front yard to be sorted there for subsequent delivery.
+Richard Selley remembered, from his boyhood, William “in his Panama hat teaching me how to shake hands”.

 The photograph below was probably taken between the wars.
 It has been plausibly suggested that William is looking out from the right-hand lower window, Elsie Mildred from the left-hand lower window and Edith from the upper window.